 Many countries have different rules for minors, especially when it comes to bureaucratic matters.
 This also applies to the blocked account, which in Germany cannot be opened by minors alone without further permission.
 With Fintiba you can now easily open your blocked account from everywhere.
 All you need is your parents to open the account for you.
-You can then use this account which is approved by all German embassies to obtain your visa for Germany.
+You can then use this account which is accepted by all German authorities worldwide to obtain your visa for Germany.

 - The passport of one of your parents should be eligible for video legitimation.
 Find out if their passport is eligible via the tool below.

 Find out quickly if your passport is eligible for video legitimation